How much does it cost to hire a paralegal?

 How to hire a paralegal through Global Squirrels?

-If you are looking to hire a paralegal, the Orange Plan would be a great fit since it will cover recruitment and EOR/payrolling.
-To onboard a self-sourced talent, the Purple Plan will handle this and also take care of the payroll and benefits administration.
+If you are looking to hire a paralegal through Global Squirrels, the Employee/Contractor Plan would be a great fit since it will cover recruitment and EOR/payrolling.
+To onboard a self-sourced talent, the EOR/COR Plan will handle this and also take care of the payroll and benefits administration.
 The involved steps are:

 - Log in or sign up and post the job requirements along with the hiring location, position, etc.